VasanthiSivasankar/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Algorithm
 1. Import the necessary libraries
 2. Read the dataset
-3. Train the model with decision tree classifier
+3. From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
-4. Find the accuracy
+4. Find the accuracy of the model and predict the required values by importing the required module from sklearn.

 ## Program:
 ```